dairiki/lektor-jinja-helpers/README.md

 These additions are hopefully useful in Lektor templates.

+Additionally, any [Ansible] filter or test plugins that may be installed in the Python environment will also be made available.
+Ansible provides a great variety of [filters][ansible filters] and [tests][ansible tests], some of which may be useful in Lektor templates.

 ## “Namespacing”

 To avoid namespace pollution, currently, all of the bits added to the jinja environment by this plugin are added under the `helpers` namespace.
 That is, all the names of these filters, tests and globals start with `helpers.`

+Any filters and tests from ansible plugins are made available under their fully qualified names (e.g. `ansible.builtin.flatten`).

 ## Jinja Filters